Rabbit-Converter/Rabbit-PHP/README.md

-#Rabbit-PHP
+# Rabbit-PHP

 ![Logo](https://avatars3.githubusercontent.com/u/11961573?v=3&s=100)

 **Another Zawgyi <=> Unicode Converter for composer packagist**

-##Info
+## About

 Zawgyi to Unicode has been written in [2011](https://github.com/saturngod/ZG2Uni_JS/commits/master).
 Now, unicode to zawgyi has been finished.

-### Why another converter ?
+## Motivation.
+Why another converter ?

-When I was writting [ZG2uni](https://github.com/saturngod/ZG2Uni_JS/) , [Parabaik](https://github.com/ngwestar/parabaik) is not opensource.
+When I was writting [ZG2uni](https://github.com/saturngod/ZG2Uni_JS/), [Parabaik](https://github.com/ngwestar/parabaik) was not opensource.
 At that time, I need to use for [MYSTERY ZILLION](http://www.mysteryzillion.org) for converting the whole database to Unicode.

-For Unicode to zawgyi , Parabaik is the GPL license and cannot use in iOS app and Android App.
-So, decided to write new one with **WTFPL license**.
+For Unicode to Zawgyi, Parabaik is under the ~~GPL license and cannot use in iOS app and Android App~~ LGPL.
+So, I decided to write new one with **WTFPL license**.
+This library is under MIT License.

 > I cannot promise , it's correct 100% after converting.